Alli1223/HDR_Compositor/README.md

 ```

 After selecting images, click **Create HDR** and then **Save Result** to write `hdr_result.jpg` next to the chosen files.
+Use the sliders to tweak saturation, contrast, gamma and brightness before saving.

 ## Web Interface